StanislavBerezovskii/STR-TO-VID/README.md

 # Project STR-TO-VID
-This is a small application that creates a running text line video from a text string.
+This is a small application that creates a running text line video from a text string

 Getting started:
 ```